linktianx/RSRD_BWAS/README.md

 # RSRD_BWAS

 This repository provides the code supporting the manuscript entitled *"Spontaneous Brain Regional Dynamics Contribute to Generalizable Brain-Behavior Associations."*
-A subset is provided at this stage to facilitate review.
+Core code is currently available to facilitate review.

 ## Data/resources